 Setting Folder Permissions

 This will open the page where permissions can be altered for this folder.
 To assign access to an entire group, switch to the Groups tab and simply click the + icon next to the group's name.
 This will grant the basic Reader permission by default, but that can be further altered by clicking the blue Reader button and selecting one of the other available permissions.
 The same can be done for individual users, instead of groups.
 Switch back to the Members tab at the top and click the + icon to grant any user individual access.
-While on the Members tab, you may notice that users already have avvess to the folder from a group they're a member of.
+While on the Members tab, you may notice that users already have access to the folder from a group they're a member of.
 This will be indicated under the user's name, but that can be overwritten by selecting their current permission level and choosing another from the list.

 Adding New Resources to Folders

 Once you have created a root-level folder, you can add resources to the folder by first opening it (clicking on the folder name), then clicking Add.
-There are five different options to choose from.
+There are four different options to choose from.

 The first option allows you to create a sub-level folder inside the root-level folder for additional organization.
 Choosing New Folder from this list of functions is just like creating a root-level folder described above.

 Selecting this option will allow you to upload any PDF or Microsoft Office document, which includes Word, Powerpoint, and Excel.
+You can also upload any image file with the GIF, JPG, or PNG format.

 This option can be used to embed YouTube videos directly into OnBoard.
 However, if your organization blocks access to streaming video services, OnBoard will respect that restriction.
 Meaning, in some cases, this feature may not be available.